TY96/TY96A - Slimline VHF Radio - 10 Watt

 The TY96 display is clear and bright, showing both primary and secondary frequencies along with ICAO or custom set airfield identifiers.
 A ‘Push Step’ knob allows the fastest change from 8.33 kHz to 25 kHz (TY96) or 25 kHz to 50 kHz (TY96A)- so you can tune the radio quickly without compromising your look-out.
 The Dual Watch feature allows two frequencies to be monitored at the same time – it’s like having two radios in one.

 The radio has a ‘Say Again’ feature.
 A single button press replays the last radio transmission.
 This feature is ideal for student pilots, but every pilot can get distracted, so it avoids the embarrassment of asking air traffic to repeat a message.
 A one touch Emergency Button automatically sets 121.5 MHz, along with mic and volume levels.
 This ensures a successful transmission in what can be a stressful situation.

 Each radio has a built in two place intercom with auxiliary inputs for stereo music and audio warnings.
-Each radio can also integrate with a GPS navigator (SL40 protocol) to automatically display frequencies as they are required along the flight route.
+Each radio can also integrate with a GPS navigator (SL40 and GTR225 protocol) to automatically display frequencies as they are required along the flight route.
 Finally, an airfield database can be loaded via the handy USB port.
 This database can contain over 200 of your preferred frequencies and identifiers.